azizmithani/roast/README.md

 	export LD_LIBRARY_PATH="/path/to/bamtools-2.4.0/installation/dir/lib:/path/to/boost/installation/dir/stage/lib"

 ## Commands to Compile:
-copy paste following commands in a text file and save as a bash script.
-Please change the paths for boost and bamtools installation directories before runnning this script to compile ROAST in the working directory
+To compile ROAST in the working directory, copy and paste following bash commands in a text file and save as a bash script.
+Please change the paths for boost and bamtools installation directories with yours.

 	====
 	#!/bin/bash